 How to make chest binding safe

-There are always risks involved with binding; these include damage to the heart, lungs, and posture.
+There are always risks involved with binding, including damage to the heart, lungs, and posture.
 Besides that, it's not that comfortable even if done safely.
-Still, for many, the physical discomfort and risks linked to binding are worth it compared to the relief they experience from it.
+Still, for many, the relief from gender dysphoria a binder can provide outweighs the physical discomfort and risks linked to binding.
 In all cases, you should listen to your body and try to limit the period of wearing a binder as much as you can.
-Usually between 6-8 hours is fine, which for most people, is enough for a day at school or work.
+Many recommend to bind for maximum 6-8 hours a day — which for most people is enough to get through a day at school or work.

-However, when it gets uncomfortable, it is crucial to take a break immediately.
-Don't push your body beyond its limits, you'll regret that later.
-Additionally, you should not use a binder while you are sleeping or feeling ill.
+However, when it gets uncomfortable, it's crucial to take a break immediately.
+Don't push your body beyond its limits!
+Additionally, you shouldn't use a binder while you are sleeping or feeling ill.
 Because binders limit the lung capacity, wearing a binder when doing exercise can cause you to overheat.
 If you are planning to exercise, you should consider wearing a tight sports bra or a special sports binder, as they offer more freedom of movement.
 If you wear a loose T-shirt over it, it will likely not be visible.
 Take good care of your body!

 In all cases, it's vital to remain conscious of the effect the binder has on your body.
 After taking off the binder, check the state of your skin.
-If you witness skin irritation of an increase in acne that could be a sign your binder is too tight.
-If you have asthma or another lung condition, you should be extra careful!
+If you witness skin irritation of an increase in acne, that could be an indication that your binder is too tight.
+If you have asthma or another lung condition, you should be extra careful.

 We feel we have to stress it again because it happens too often; making a DIY binder can cause serious injury to your body.
 From fainting, broken ribs or internal organ damage to broken ribs.
 Professional binders are make from material that is tight enough to have the desired effect yet it moves with your body, minimizing the risks associated with binding.